fluidjeel/traffic-light-2025/project_implementation.md

 This strategy operates on a two-day cycle: setup identification on Day T-1 and potential execution on Day T.

 After Market Close on Day T-1:
-The system scans the daily charts for the core pullback pattern and applies EOD quality filters (market trend, volume, relative strength) to generate a "Watchlist" for the next day.
+The system scans the daily charts for the core pullback pattern and applies EOD quality filters to generate a "Watchlist" for the next day.

 During the Trading Day on Day T:
 The system monitors the 15-minute data for stocks on the Watchlist.
 When a stock breaks its trigger price, it runs the real-time "Advanced Conviction & Risk Engine" before executing a trade.